ARCS Bahrain S.P.C. (”Supplier”) General Terms and Conditions (on-line)1. Scope and Overview of the Agreement.

 6.6.8. ensuring that Customer, End Users and Resellers do not, use Services for any purpose that may result in a virus, worm, “Trojan” or similar harmful or destructive code being sent via a Service;

 6.6.9. ensuring that its End Users and Resellers comply, with Supplier’s instructions or requests in connection with the Services; and

 6.6.10. ensuring that its use, and its End User’s and Resellers use, of the Services conforms with any acceptable use policy published by Supplier from time to time.

-6.7.
-Indemnification by Customer.
+.
 The Customer will pay all expenses and costs, including costs of investigation, court costs, and reasonable attorneys’ fees and expenses (including allocable costs of in-house counsel) incurred by Supplier Indemnities on demand, and releases Supplier from all claims, arising out of or in connection with:

 6.7.1. any proceedings instituted, demands or claims made, or action taken by any third party (including a Reseller or End User), regulator or government agency, relating to any re-supply, or use of the Services by the Customer or End Users;